-State statutes and the Commission's Investment Policy authorize the Commission to invest in U.S. Government Treasury and Agency Securities, bankers' acceptances, commercial paper, corporate bonds and notes, repurchase agreements, and the State Treasurer's Local Agency Investment Fund (LAIF).
+State statutes and the Commission's Investment Policy authorize the Commission to invest in U.S. Government Treasury and Agency Securities, bankers' acceptances, commercial paper, corporate bonds and notes, repurchase Agreements, and the State Treasurer's Local Agency Investment Fund (LAIF).
 In accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools, investments held by the County Treasurer are stated at fair value.
 The fair value of pooled investments is determined quarterly and is based on current market prices received from the securities custodian.
 The balance available for withdrawal is based on the accounting records maintained by the County Treasurer.

-Due from Other Agencies: The Commission utilizes the allowance method of accounting for and reporting uncollectible or doubtful accounts.
-At June 30, 2022, management considered all accounts to be fully collectible and, therefore, no allowance was recorded in the accompanying financial statements.
+F. Due from Other Agencies

+The Commission utilizes the allowance method of accounting for and reporting uncollectible or doubtful accounts.
+On June 30, 2023, management considered all accounts to be fully collectible and, therefore, no allowance was recorded in the accompanying financial statements.

+G. Right-to-Use Lease Asset

-Right-to-Use Asset: The Commission has recorded right-to-use lease assets as a result of implementing GASB 87.
-The right-to-use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
-The right-to-use assets are intangible capital assets and are amortized on a straight-line basis over the life of the related lease.
+The Commission has recorded right-to-use lease assets as a result of implementing GASB Statement No. 87.
+The right-to-use lease assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right-to-use lease assets are intangible capital assets and are amortized on a straight-line basis over the life of the related lease.